krik8235/rag-agent-vision-model/README.md

 => [Website](https://rag-agent-vision-model.vercel.app/)

-* Make sure to run Flask app and prep for the env file.
+* Make sure to run Flask app on your terminal and turn off the ad blocker on your browser.

 ## Table of Contents